ProfScrew/TAW/webserver/frontend_electron/README.md

-## Output Directory For The Builded Electron App
+## Output Directory For The Built Electron App